ix-ax/AXOpen/src/core/ctrl/README.md

 `Restore()` - inside this method, the logic for resetting the IxComponent or restoring it from any state to its initial state should be placed.

-`ServiceMode()` - inside this method, the logic for manual operations with the component should be placed.
-To be able to control the `IxComponent` instance manually, the `Service mode` for this instance has to be active.
-To ensure this, the method `Service()` of this instance needs to be called cyclically.
+`ManualControl()` - inside this method, the logic for manual operations with the component should be placed.
+To be able to control the `IxComponent` instance manually, the method `ActivateManualControl()` of this instance needs to be called cyclically.